-GraphQL Account API: Unified billing
+GraphQL Account API: Unified Billing

-The following examples of queries and mutations use the Unified Billing features of the BigCommerce GraphQL Account API.
-Use the API by submitting POST requests to https://api.bigcommerce.com/accounts/{{partner_account_uuid}}/graphql
+Below are examples of queries and mutations.
+They demonstrate how to use the Unified Billing features available through the BigCommerce GraphQL Account API.

 .